GSephrioth/gsephrioth.github.com/_posts/2017-01-19-Internet-communication-Class-Notes.md

 <h1 style="color:grey">Physical Layer</h1>

->the physical layer is responsible for transmitting individal bits from one node to the next.
+>the physical layer is responsible for transmitting individual bits from one node to the next.

-the major dvties of the physical layer: Physical characterisitics of interfaces and media.
-The physical layer defines charcateristics of the interface between the divices and the transmission meaning.
+the major duties of the physical layer: Physical characteristics of interfaces and media.
+The physical layer defines characteristics of the interface between the divides and the transmission meaning.
 It also defines the type of transmission media.

 representation of logical bits: voltage, light, etc. Most times we use +5V trans to -5V to represent logical 1; -5V trans to +5V to represent logical 0.
 Because that way we will not get a constant signal +5V, which is hard to decide the beginning and the end of each bit.